hpe-storage/scod/docs/csi_driver/index.md

 Different features mature at different rates.
 Refer to the [official table](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) of feature gates in the Kubernetes docs.

-The following guidelines appliy to which feature gates got introduced as alphas for the corresponding version of Kubernetes.
+The following guidelines apply to which feature gates got introduced as alphas for the corresponding version of Kubernetes.
 For example, `ExpandCSIVolumes` got introduced in 1.14 but is still an alpha in 1.15, hence you need to enable that feature gate in 1.15 as well if you want to use it.

 ### Kubernetes 1.13